-TERMS DESCRIPTION PVID The abbreviation of the Port VLAN ID.
+TERMS DESCRIPTION PVID The abbreviation of the Port VLAN ID .
 PVID allows the switches to identify which port belongs to which VLAN.
 To keep things simple, it is recommended that PVID is equivalent to VLAN IDs.
 The values of PVIDs are from 0 to 4095.
 But 0 and 4095 are reserved.
 User can't input these 2 PVIDs.
 1 is the default value.
 2 to 4094 are valid and available in this column.
-Tunnel Default: None Mode None: This is Port that no using Q in Q

-- 802.1Q Tunnel : As the Ingress port, is connected to the client port.
+Tunnel Mode Default: None None: This is Port that no using Q in Q 802.1Q Tunnel : As the Ingress port, is connected to the client port.
 Configures Q in Q tunneling for a client access port to segregate and preserve customer VLAN IDs for traffic crossing the service provider network.
 802.1Q Tunnel Uplink : As the egress port, that is, the middle switch port.
 Configures Q in Q tunneling for an uplink port to another device within the service provider network.
 802.1Q Tunnel Uplink-Add-PVID: Assign second VLAN tag for specify VLANs.
-Ether Type Default: 0x8100 It is used to indicate which protocol is encapsulated in the payload of the frame.
-Accept This column defines the accepted frame type of the port.
-Frame Type There are 2 modes User can select, Admit All and Tag Only.
+EtherType Default: 0x8100 For special packet type need, Not suggest modify this setting.
+Accept Frame Type This column defines the accepted frame type of the port.
+There are 2 modes User can select, Admit All and Tag Only.
 Admit All mode means that the port can accept both tagged and untagged packets.
 Tag Only mode means that the port can only accept tagged packets.
-Ingress Ingress filtering helps VLAN engine to filter out undesired Filtering traffic on a port.
+Ingress Filtering Ingress filtering helps VLAN engine to filter out undesired traffic on a port.
 When Ingress Filtering is enabled, the port checks whether the incoming frames belong to the VLAN they claimed or not.
 Then the port determines if the frames can be processed or not.
 For example, if a tagged frame from Engineer VLAN is received, and Ingress Filtering is enabled, the switch will determine if the port is on the Engineer VLAN's Egress list.
-If it is, the frame can be processed.
-If it's not, the frame would be dropped.
+If it

-3.5.3.
-VLAN status
+3.5.3 VLAN STATUS

-This table shows User status of User VLAN, including VLAN ID, Name, Status, and Egress rule of the ports.
+This table shows User current status of User VLAN, including VLAN ID, Name, Status, and Egress rule of the ports.

 TERMS DESCRIPTION

 VLAN ID ID of the VLAN.

 Name Name of the VLAN.

 Status Static shows this is a manually configured static VLAN.
-This VLAN

-is not workable yet.
+This VLAN is not workable yet.

 Dynamic means this VLAN is learnt by GVRP.